Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Enemy List
 The enemy names don't really matter.
 They won't be presented to the player in any form.
+Just need names so I can refer to them when making the game

 {{< image_gallery images="./enemy_basic_shapes.webp" >}}

 ## Swarmer
 The simplest enemy.
 Loosely flies towards the player at all times.
-Spawns in large groups and quickly amalgamate into frenzied swarms that fly faster and at tighter angles towards the player.
+Spawns in large groups which will often cause the Catalyst to activate armor and due to the large amount that spawn at once, Swarmers will quickly amalgamate into frenzied swarms that fly faster and at tighter angles towards the player.

 ---